 The case method is one of the cornerstones of LUSEM’s present and future teaching and learning approaches.
-For our students, faculty and partner organisations, the case method provide an opportunity to meet the interdisciplinary demands of real business and organisational situations.
+For our students, faculty and partner organisations, the case method provides an opportunity to meet the interdisciplinary demands of real business and organisational situations.

 A teaching case is a story, describing or based on actual events and circumstances, that is told with a definite teaching purpose in mind and that rewards careful study and analysis.

 The purpose of a case study is to place the students in an active learning mode by challenging them to accept responsibility for their education by giving them first-hand appreciation and experience of the application of knowledge in practice.
 In essence, a case study is an acceptance that “the learning is in the classroom”, based on preparation, analysis and the discussion of the case together with others.